-Our audit is planned and performed so to provide reasonable assurance that the financial statements are free from material error and give a true and fair view of the financial performance and position of the Council for the vear.
+Our audit is planned and performed so to provide reasonable assurance that the financial statements are free from material error and give a true and fair view of the financial performance and position of the Council for the year.

-Reporting to the NAO We report to the NAO on the consistency of the Council's financial statements with its Whole of Government Accounts (WGA) submission.
-We expect that Selby District Council will once again be below the thresholds required for this reporting to the NAO.
+Reporting to the NAO

+We report to the NAO on the consistency of the Council's financial statements with its Whole of Government Accounts (WGA) submission.

+Value for money

-Value for Money We are required to conclude whether the Council has proper arrangements in place to secure economy, efficiency and effectiveness in it its use of resources.
-We discuss our approach to Value for Money work further in section 5 of this report.
+We are required to conclude whether the Council has proper arrangements in place to secure economy, efficiency and effectiveness in it its use of resources.
+We discuss our approach in section 5 of this report.